THE NEED FOR BLEED

 I have a friend who has been working in the printing industry for decades.

-He has been my go-to guy for many years for many a project.
+He’s been my go-to guy for many years for many a project.

 One of the very first lessons I learned from him as a budding designer, was the need for bleed.